seemanne/BavarianBot/README.md

 **checkSnail**

 Holds a list of the unique id of the last 1000 tweets posted in channels and calls out a user for a repost.

+**cinephile**

+Uses regex to extract movie titles mentioned in the message and combines it with newspapers nlp methods to respond with a letterboxd review of said movie